-Attend board meetings and gain a direct exposure of the day to day management of Maroy Foundation
+Attend Board meetings and gain direct exposure to the day to day management of Maroy Foundation.

-You will also be assigned your own 'guardian' who will show you around the beautiful city of Bukavu and ensure you are immersed in the incredible local Congolese culture
+You will also be assigned your a 'guardian' who will show you around the city of Bukavu and ensure you are immersed in the incredible local Congolese culture outside of work hours.

 Interns are supervised and their activities are set out by their Project Director.
 We endeavour to ensure a positive and beneficial overall experience for all interns.

 A covering letter including a brief description of why you want to do an internship at Maroy Foundation;

 One letter of reference, preferably from a faculty member, and contact details for the referee.

 French or English necessary